corvus-dotnet/Corvus.Extensions.System.Text.Json/README.md

 You can implicitly convert the PropertyBag to and from a `string` , and there is an `AsDictionary()` method which returns a `Dictionary<string,object>`.
 This can also be used to enumerate the underlying JToken values.

 ##### `JsonSerializationOptions`
-Internally, all the property values are stored as properties on a` JObject`, which requires serializion/deserialization.
-There are overloads for each constructor that allow you to set the `JsonSerializationOptions` to be used for conversions.
+Internally, all the property values are stored in a JSON string.
+There are overloads for each constructor that allow you to set the `JsonSerializationOptions` to be used for serialization and deserialization conversions.
 It also has a constructor which takes the `IJsonSerializationOptionsProvider` described above.

 #### Microsoft.Extensions.DependencyInjection